Wednesday, November 20, 2024

 I have seen probably a hundred commuter-rail operations all over the U.S. and in 30 other countries, and I can declare with absolute certainty that right now the South Shore line is the most hectic, disorganized, and unpredictable commuter rail operation that I have ever seen anywhere in the world.
 The NICTD's response?
 It's all leaves!
 No, it is not the incompetence of whatever consulting company they used to design the "one-sided" stations, nor the incompetence of their managers or dispatchers, no, it's all just leaves.
 And of course, it is the very first autumn in over a century, and leaves have not fallen on their tracks ever before, so they have never encountered such an amazingly rare event in their entire lives, and they have no idea whatsoever how to deal with it! :-) "Pathetic" does not even begin to describe it...

-Another example: The new Miller station has two full-length high-level platforms, but the two stub tracks for short turns and train storage are connected to only one main track (and hence can serve only one boarding platform), and only one stub track is electrified.
+Another example: The new Miller station has two full-length high-level platforms, but the two stub tracks for short turns and train storage are connected to only one main track and hence can serve only one boarding platform (and only one stub track is electrified).
+It means that all short turns can only use one track at Miller, during all hours of operation, which, in its turn, means that most through trains have to use the other track at Miller, in both directions at all times, and hence one cannot assign well defined time periods of right-hand running and left-hand running through Miller.
 Each and every one of these poor design decisions results in operational constraints and inefficiencies, with trains constantly needing to switch from one track to the other unnecessarily.

 It seems that their cost-cutting was very severe, and it is seen everywhere.
 All electrification poles used on the newly double-tracked segment are made of wood, and only wooden cross-ties are employed everywhere on the newly laid track.
 No sane person would use wood for such items in the 21st century.
 If you look around, concrete for ties and metal for poles are the materials of the day.
 Wood does not last long and needs to be replaced far too soon.
+In essence, the NICTD insists on building a 19th-century railroad in the 21st century.
 At the same time, in the visually nice Miller station the seats are hard and made of metal.
 No cushions.
 Apparently they think that commuter rail passengers do not deserve cushioned seats, unlike airport passengers.
 I would invite the NICTD's CEO to spend an hour waiting for their delayed train on one of such metal seats and then share his experience.

 Now, how can they fix this mess?
-For one thing, the NICTD needs to build second full-length high-level platforms at Portage/Ogden Dunes and Dune Park to restore consistent right-hand operations on the entire line.
-This will help with both delays (all conflicting moves will be eliminated) and with passenger information (as they will now be able to place permanent signs "inbound" and "outbound" on each platform).
-Again, this is how most double-track lines in the world are operated: one track in one direction, and the other track in the other direction, and this line should not be an exception.
+For one thing, the NICTD needs to build second full-length high-level platforms at Portage/Ogden Dunes and Dune Park to restore consistent right-hand operations throughout the entire line.
+This will help with both on-time performance (as all conflicting moves will be eliminated) and passenger information (as they will now be able to place permanent signs "inbound" and "outbound" on each platform).
+Again, this is how most double-track lines in the world are operated: one track in one direction, and the other track in the other direction, – and this line should not be an exception.
 It should be possible to apply for grants and receive such grants relatively easily, as it is straightforward to understand why such "one-sided" stations are an operational nightmare.

 In the short term, they need to hire a software engineer and make sure that real-time information is displayed on those electronic signs at stations, both the arrival time and the arrival track, so that passengers stop running back and forth between platforms across active tracks.